-And yet “knowing that you are a member of this larger community is really a profound experience,” Bilder said, adding that, just by being a biologist, students participate in the achievements of all biologists.
+And yet “knowing that you are a member of this larger community is really a profound experience,” Bilder said, adding that just by being a biologist, a student participates in the achievements of all biologists.
 That community, he said, begins with the circle of classmates on campus and extends to the circle of Stanford faculty out to the larger circle of scientists around the world, as well as into past centuries.

 ‘Seize this chance’

 Students in the biosciences are entering “a spectacular field that is continuously revolutionizing itself, and it’s going to be immensely more interesting than you can even anticipate now, sitting in the seats where you are,” Bilder said.